Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/trendline/getforward/_index.md

 ---
 title: getForward
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/trendline/getforward/
+url: /php-java/aspose.slides/trendline/getforward/
 ---

-## getForward()  function
+## getForward()  method

  Specifies the number of categories (or units on a scatter chart) that the trendline extends after the data for the series that is being trended.
 On scatter and non-scatter charts, the value shall be any non-negative